~The Silver Web Birthstone Notes ~

 The birthstone for the month of

-The Silver Web has a unique selection of jewelry designs incorporating gemstones, or let us turn your design concepts into reality.
-Your stone(s) can be remounted, or we can find one to fit your needs.
+The Silver Web has a unique selection of diamond designs, or we can turn your design concepts into reality.
+You can have your stones remounted, or let us find a stone to fit your needs and budget.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~